 CBD is a hugely popular product, and more brands seem to pop up every day.
 Consumers have unlimited options.
 The newfound popularity of CBD oil, however, can make choosing a product confusing.
 If you’re reading this article, you’re probably already curious if all of those products are interchangeable.
 Is there a difference in all these different brands?
 Or is all CBD the same?
 Well, you’re right to be wondering that, and we’ll try to answer that question here.

 CBD is short for Cannabidiol, which is a compound found in the hemp plant.
 Unlike the THC compound found in cannabis, it does not make you feel “stoned” or “high,” and is not psychoactive in the same way.
-When it is consumed, CBD binds with the endocannabinoid receptors in your body to achieve a variety of beneficial effects.
+When it is consumed, CBD, according to preliminary research, binds with the endocannabinoid receptors in your body to potentially achieve a variety of beneficial effects.
 Consumers who take CBD regularly report that it helps with anxiety, depression, chronic pain, inflammation, digestion, memory, and appetite, among many others.

 Before you start shopping around for a CBD product, you should be aware of who is legally allowed to sell CBD products.
 The answer varies by state, as in each one the laws are a little different.
 The laws for CBD products also differ greatly from those regulating cannabis and cannabis products: CBD and marijuana are decidedly not the same thing.